 Audiences found the narratives poignant, eye-opening and often distressing, but also helpful in appreciating the multiple, layered, barriers faced by people with learning disabilities in simply pursuing a human right that others can take for granted.
 Often a lack of mental capacity was assumed rather than properly assessed.
 This work exposed the need for improved trainign for staff and families; support and clear guidance; as well as improvements in service design and prioritisation.
 Professionals, policy makers and service providers said that although they were already aware of some of the issues, the OSN work helped them realise how commonly friendships and relationships were ignored and did not get the priority or support they deserved.

 Another arm of the project employed people with learning disailities to support four museums across Wales to improve disability access and provided lots of learning points about how to make this meaningful for all concerned.

-Each year I design and deliver at least 6 public and bespoke training courses for the Social Research Association (SRA) on planning and conducting research and evaluation with children and young people and on involvement.
-Over recent years we adapted and delivered this course in-house to Action for Children, the Office of the Children’s Commissioner, Sustrans and Ipsos Mori.
+Each year I design and deliver at least 8 public and bespoke training courses for the Social Research Association (SRA) on planning and conducting research and evaluation with children and young people and on involving the public in social research.
+Over recent years we adapted and delivered this course in-house for the ONS, Action for Children, the Office of the Children’s Commissioner, Sustrans, Ipsos Mori and others.

 SRA Ethical Guidance

-I am a research associate for the Department of Education, Barnardos, NCB, LEAP, the Centre for Aging Better, the Family and Childcare Trust and others
+I am an approved research associate for the Department of Education, Barnardos, NCB, LEAP, the Centre for Aging Better and others